chaptr-africa/blockchain-public/README.md

 # blockchain-public
-The official curriculum and calendar for Chaptr Blockchain Development programs
+The official curriculum and calendar for Zindua Blockchain Development programs